Running the Gateway

 Built-in MCP runtime config path |

-Singleton Built-in MCP runtime loopback URL |
+Built-in MCP runtime loopback port |

-If VR_MCP_BUILTIN_RUNTIME_URL is unset, serve uses http://127.0.0.1:5981.
+If --mcp-port is absent, serve uses http://127.0.0.1:5981.

-See Configuration Reference for a complete list.
+See Configuration Reference for env-only deployment settings.

 Health Checks